JayL33z/CTF/HTB: Arctic/README.md

 <br/>
 (CVE-2009-2265)
 - Found possible vulnerability CVE-2009-2265 (https://nvd.nist.gov/vuln/detail/CVE-2009-2265) CVE-2009-2265 is a vulnerability related to multiple directory traversal flaws in FCKeditor before version 2.6.4.1, which is enabled by default in Adobe ColdFusion 8.
-- Found a publicly available exploit (https://www.exploit-db.com/exploits/50057)
+- Found a publicly available exploit (https://www.exploit-db.com/exploits/50057) for an RCE.

 ### 2.2. exploiting vulnerability (CVE-2010-2861)
 Instead of running the full exploit EDB-ID 14641 from the python script, the exploit can be performed simply by inputting the following URL into the browser: http://server/CFIDE/administrator/enter.cfm?locale=../../../../../../../../../../ColdFusion8/lib/password.properties%00en